 11 People Arrested for Trespassing in Bemidji

-On Friday, April 9th, Bemidji police officers responded to a report of individuals locking themselves to the fence and access gate of a property on Industrial Park Drive SE.
+On Friday, April 9th, Bemidji police officers responded to a report of individuals locking themselves to the fence and access gate of Enbridge’s Bemidji office.

 Eleven individuals remained locked to the access gates and to each other.
 The locking devices were removed and the Bemidji police officers arrested these individuals and transported them to the Beltrami County Jail.